jezzsantos/saastack/docs/design-principles/0010-rest-api.md

 ```

 > In general, this rule eliminates the
 `N+1` problem on the server, but requires that the client must fetch all child resources from other services if needed.
-In that case, the client may choose to opt-in to the server doing the embedding with the
+In that case, the client may choose to opt in to the server doing the embedding with the
 `embed=resource.childresource` parameter, or the child requests the other resources itself.

 #### Overriding Defaults